Breast Cancer TreatmentConveniently located to serve the areas of Dallas, North Dallas, Southlake and the mid-cities.

 - Will require continued mammograms for surveillance

-This requires removal of all the breast tissue typically including the nipple as well.
+This requires the removal of all the breast tissue typically including the nipple as well.
 If a mastectomy is decided upon or required, reconstruction is an option for the patient.
-Reconstruction can be done as a unilateral or bilateral procedure
+Reconstruction can be done as a unilateral or bilateral procedure.

 - Eliminate the need for radiation therapy in most patients